SeverinPeter92/i18n-auto-translation/README.md

   - For all RapidAPI providers, create an account [here](https://rapidapi.com/).
   - Go to desired API and switch to the pricing section.
 There you will find instructions on how to subscribe to the API.
   - Now you can use your key provided from RapidAPI.
+- DeepL
+  - Goto https://www.deepl.com/pro-api?cta=header-pro-api/ and create an account.
+  - In the account go to the tab Account
+  - The key is found in the section "Authentication Key for DeepL API"

 ### Adding Provider